jacobtomlinson/website/content/posts/2021/2021-03-19-creating-an-open-source-python-project-from-scratch-p7.md

 $ pip install --upgrade -r requirements_test.txt
 ```

-We also need to tell pytest to store coverage reports in the current directory.
+We also need to tell coverage to measure code in the current directory.
 We can do this in the pytest section of our `setup.cfg`.

 ```
 [tool:pytest]
 addopts = --doctest-modules --cov=./
 ```

 To configure our coverage reports we need to create a new file called `.coveragerc`.
-For now we will just omit some files that we don't want to test coverage on, including versioneer, our `setup.py` and the tests themselves.
+For now we will just omit some files that we don't want to test coverage on, including versioneer and our `setup.py`.

 ```
 [run]
 omit =
     setup.py
     versioneer.py
-    is_number/tests/test*
     is_number/_version.py
 ```